Boa imperator: Hunting and diet

-Boa imperator, like most Boa species, has a varied diet that consists mainly of mammals (such as Yucatan squirrels, opossums, agoutis, coatis, ocelots, gray foxes, tree porcupines, young deer, monkeys, and bats), birds (such as blue-gray tanagers, Altamira oriole, domestic fowl, New World vultures, and hummingbirds) and lizards (such as Iguana iguana and Medopheos edracanthus).
+Boa imperator, like most Boa species, has a varied diet that consists mainly of mammals (such as Yucatan squirrels, Deppe's squirrels, black rats, big-eared climbing rats, Virginia opossums, agoutis, white-nosed coatis, gray foxes, Andean porcupines, Colombian white-faced capuchins, and pygmy fruit-eating bats), birds (such as blue-gray tanagers, Altamira oriole, domestic fowl, New World vultures, and hummingbirds) and lizards (such as Iguana iguana and Medopheos edracanthus).
 Bats are ambushed on trees, at the entrance of caves, or in abandoned houses.
 Domestic animals, such as dogs and cats, are frequently consumed.
 The size of the prey item increases as it ages.

 Boa imperator, like other Boa species, are crepuscular ambush predators.
 They use constriction as the primary means of incapacitating their prey.

 Captivity

 Boa imperator is one of the most common snakes kept in captivity; this is mainly due to their calm dispositions, impressive size potential and variety of color and pattern choices.
 Captive common boas also often tolerate being handled for extended periods.
 Captive B. imperator are generally fed frozen, thawed, pre-killed rodents or chicks—depending on the size of the snake in question—in an effort to avoid exposing the snake to potential injury or infection from a live prey animal.
-While some handlers and keepers may prefer to offer live prey, under careful supervision, any live rodent or bird could potentially fight-back and injure the snake, if not subdued quickly.
+While some handlers and keepers may prefer to offer live prey, under careful supervision, any live rodent or bird could potentially fight back and injure the snake, if not subdued quickly.
 Furthermore, live prey, rather than frozen, carries the risk of internal parasites being transferred to the snake upon digestion.
 In addition to these health and safety concerns, frozen and thawed prey is also considered to be more ethical and humane for the prey animal itself.

 This snake species has been a common species in the global pet trade since the 1980s, with 115,131 individuals being exported between 1989 and 2000.
 Wild-caught specimens are often illegally captured and highly stressed, as they are unceremoniously packed into shipping containers with other snakes—and sometimes other species of reptiles.
 Many individuals simply perish in-transit from the stress of being in a confined space with other snakes after being captured; survivors will often arrive in North America, Europe, and other markets infested with wild parasites, both internal and external.
 The most common parasite is Ophionyssus natricis, or the "reptile mite", in addition to ticks and parasitic worms.
 However, with decades of captive and selective breeding having been undertaken globally, hand-reared and healthy snakes are widely available (and superior specimens in many ways), thus reducing the strain on wild populations.

 In addition to breeding for temperament, sociability and health, Boa imperator breeders will also often breed for a specific color pattern, or "morph", based on unique genetic expressions.
 There are many unique color and pattern morphs available in the pet trade, such as albino, hypomelanistic, motley and jungle individuals.